David Nicholls (writer)

 David Alan Nicholls (born 30 November 1966) is a British novelist and screenwriter.
+Initially an actor after graduating from college, he became a screenwriter, notably creating the television series Rescue Me (2002) and adaptations of novels, plays, and memoirs.
+He is the author of six novels.

 Early life and education

 Nicholls is the middle of three siblings.
 He attended Barton Peveril College at Eastleigh, Hampshire, taking A-levels in Drama, English Literature, Physics and Biology.

-He also took part in college drama productions, playing a wide range of roles.
-He went onto study at the University of Bristol, graduating with a BA in Drama and English in 1988.

-He later trained as an actor at the American Musical and Dramatic Academy in New York.
+He took part in college drama productions, playing a wide range of roles.
+In 1988, he received a BA in drama and English from the University of Bristol.
+Later, he trained as an actor at the American Musical and Dramatic Academy in New York.

 First career

 Throughout his 20s, he worked as an actor, using the stage name David Holdaway.
 He played small roles at various theatres, including the West Yorkshire Playhouse and, for a three-year period, at the Royal National Theatre.
-He struggled as an actor and has said "I’d committed myself to a profession for which I lacked not just talent and charisma, but the most basic of skills.
+He struggled as an actor and has said "I'd committed myself to a profession for which I lacked not just talent and charisma, but the most basic of skills.
 Moving, standing still – things like that."
-Nicholls says that a turning point in his career came when a friend gave him a copy of PJ Kavanagh’s memoir The Perfect Stranger, which tells the author's own tale of maturation, finding love, and discovering his path in life.
+Nicholls says that a turning point in his career came when a friend gave him a copy of P. J. Kavanagh's memoir The Perfect Stranger (1966), which tells the author's own tale of maturation, finding love, and discovering his path in life.

 Writing career

 Novels

+Nicholls's third novel, One Day (2009), became an international bestseller and has sold over six million copies worldwide, being translated into 40 languages.
+The novel, which follows the lives of two characters on the same day each year, received critical acclaim.
+A film adaptation under the same name was released in 2011, starring Anne Hathaway.
+In 2024, a 14-part Netflix adaptation premiered, reaching the top ten in 89 countries and garnering widespread acclaim.

+Nicholl's six novels are about love and the experience of love in various life stages – with protagonists ranging from Douglas (58) at the end of his fourth novel Us (2014), to Charlie (16) at the start of his fifth novel Sweet Sorrow (2019), and Marnie (38) and Michael (42) in You Are Here (2024).